HabitHatch/HabitHatchApp/docs/dokka-md/-habit-hatch/com.habithatch.demo.features.signup/-sign-up-state/index.md

 [app]\
 enum [SignUpState](index.md) : [Enum](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/-enum/index.html)&lt;[SignUpState](index.md)&gt;

 Represents the state of the signup screen.
-The [SignUpState.LOADING](-l-o-a-d-i-n-g/index.md) is needed to handle the state, that the User Information is loading.
+The [SignUpState.LOADING](-l-o-a-d-i-n-g/index.md) is needed to handle the state, that the UserEntity Information is loading.
 Since this Information is loaded from the in memory cache, the time to load the information is very short < 100ms.
 Therefore, the loading state is not visible to the user.

 ## Entries